 Child and Student Wellbeing – Survey Trial

-A key action over the life of the Child and Student Wellbeing Strategy will be to embed measures of child and student wellbeing to guide our effort to support safe, well and positive learners.
+A key action over the life of the Child and Student Wellbeing Strategy is to embed measures of child and student wellbeing to guide our effort to support safe, well and positive learners.

-As a first step, we will be trialling four wellbeing surveys in 29 schools across the state.
+As a first step, we trialled a number of wellbeing surveys in select schools across Tasmania.

 For general information contact email@example.com

 Your Say on School

 The Department of Education held a session at the 2017 Tasmanian Youth Forum called ‘Your Say on School.”
 At the session, young people were asked for feedback on: